Stefanos Kapino

-Stefanos Kapino (Στέφανος Καπίνος; born 18 March 1994) is a Greek professional footballer who plays as a goalkeeper for Ekstraklasa club Miedź Legnica and the Greece national team.
+Stefanos Kapino (Στέφανος Καπίνος; born 18 March 1994) is a Greek professional footballer who plays for Swiss Super League club Winterthur.

 Early life

-Stefanos was born in Piraeus to a family who came to Greece from Albania (Northern Epirus).
+Stefanos was born in Piraeus to an ethnic Greek family who came to Greece from southern Albania (Northern Epirus).
 He began playing football in the youth system of the amateur club Aetos based in Korydallos, Piraeus.
 Although he was firstly approached by Olympiacos scouts, and even trained with the team for two and a half months, Panathinaikos were the ones to secure his signature in June 2007 for a fee of €17,000.

 At Panathinaikos, he gradually established himself as a member of the starting lineup for the club's under-18 and under-21 teams.

 Club career

 Panathinaikos

 On 17 September 2011, during a Super League match against Atromitos, Kapino made his debut for Panathinaikos' men's team, coming on as a substitute after his teammate Orestis Karnezis was sent off.
 With that appearance, he became the youngest goalkeeper to ever play for Panathinaikos, at the age of 17 years, six months and nine days.
 He went on to play the following 11 matches, finishing his first season with 12 appearances.

 The 2012–13 season saw Panathinaikos use four different managers – Jesualdo Ferreira, the Argentine Juan Ramón Rocha, Spanish Fabri and finally Giannis Vonortas – while the club finished sixth in the league.
 Kapino was limited to one appearances, in a home 3–2 win against Veria.

 In summer 2013 he was linked with Arsenal, Inter Milan and Manchester United and it was reported a move to Napoli had broken down.
 The 2013–14 season proved to be Kapino's best season at Panathinaikos.
 He started as regular to most of the Super League games and as a consequence was selected for the final squad of the 2014 World Cup.